elehavi/RingBuffoons/README.md

  - Mar's levels -- what level vs how level vs computation aspect/why
  - ring buffer contexts. memory access
  - here is our mapping of variables.

+FINAL WRITE UP BELOW

+# Ring Buffer Explanation

+# Phase Precession Components

+# What initially seems connected

+# Possible way of implementing phase precession in ring buffer

+# What this implementation do?
+- Marr's Levels - what has been typically looked at, how does this mapping combine various fields

+# Not entirely concrete, since there are aspects of each that don't necessarily allow for a direct modeling of the process, but there are interesting similarities between the two realms to be interesting from a conceptual standpoint.
+The two have not been mixed in the past, may be helpful in conceptualization, interesting connections from somewhat separate domains